"Way out west on the Triple R..."

 The main gate to the Ranch, with two large signs warning away uninvited visitors.

 I wouldn't drop by without an invitation!

-This unusual looking track was supposedly built to test the vehicles for the then new World of Motion attraction at Epcot.
+This unusual looking track was supposedly built to test the vehicles for the then new Test Track attraction at Epcot.

 I hope that gives you some information on the history of the ranch.
 The Ranch has changed in recent years as Disney has continued to expand filming there.
 While much of the formerly empty land has now been turned into filming locations, the overall look is still rustic.

 For more history of the Ranch check out this fan site.